The Charter of Excellence

 Alliance des Récoltants wines target a modern tasting profile in line with consumer trends, while respecting the identity of the terroir and the style of wine sought by winegrowers.
 Each Alliance des Récoltants wine is tasted by a jury of four sommeliers from the Sommeliers International magazine.
-The wines are blind-tasted and evaluated according to the following criteria: appearance, aromas/bouquet, complexity, acidity, body/tannins, fruitiness, balance, overall harmony/sensations.
+The wines are evaluated according to the following criteria: appearance, aromas/bouquet, complexity, acidity, body/tannins, fruitiness, balance, overall harmony/sensations.

 A minimum score of 86/100 is required to join the Alliance des Récoltants.

 High Environmental Value certification is a comprehensive strategy based on the principles of agroecology.
 Winegrowers consider every aspect of their estate activities, as well as surrounding natural areas.